David Barrett, Executive Chairman

 The AIM and MAR Compliance Committee will monitor the Company’s compliance with the AIM Rules and MAR and seek to ensure that the Company’s Nominated Adviser is maintaining contact with the Company on a regular basis and vice versa.
 The committee will ensure that procedures, resources and controls are in place with a view to ensuring the Company’s compliance with the AIM Rules and MAR.
 The committee will also ensure that each meeting of the Board includes a discussion of AIM matters and assesses (with the assistance of the Company’s Nominated Adviser and other advisers) whether the Directors are aware of their AIM responsibilities from time to time and, if not, to ensure they are appropriately updated on their AIM responsibilities and obligations.
-The AIM s and MAR Compliance Committee will be chaired by Simon Chisholm and its other member will be Garth Palmer.
+The AIM and MAR Compliance Committee is chaired by Simon Chisholm and its other member is Garth Palmer.

 The Company has an established framework of internal control, the effectiveness of which is regularly reviewed by the Audit Committee in light of an ongoing assessment of significant risks facing the Company and the Group.
 The Audit Committee assists the Board in discharging its duties regarding the financial statements, accounting policies and the maintenance of proper internal business, and operational and financial controls.
-The Committee is chaired by Simon Chisholm and Jacques Emsens.
+The Committee is chaired by Simon Chisholm and its other member is Jacques Emsens.

 ■ Determining and agreeing with the Board the framework or broad policy for the remuneration of the executive offices and other senior managers;